PLOT: 2/5 CHARACTERS: 3/5 WRITING STYLE: 1/5 CLIMAX: 2/5 OVERALL: 2/5

 The last portion of the book, the last eighty pages or so covers Prabhakar’s attempt to cross the Pakistani border to India.
 Davidasan opts to humanize ‘Pakistan’ for his readers.
 His narrative includes friendly wild animals, exotic snakes, and people who help Prabhakar financially while also risking their lives for him.
 But Prabhakar also doesn’t forget to show the villains that are present, in both the countries.

-The first half chalks out the general issues that are faced by army men.
+The first half chalks out the general issues that are faced by the defense personnel.
 It is an insider’s perspective and hence, unique.
-Unless you have a friend or relative in the Army, you wouldn’t have known about those things or issues.
+Unless you have a friend or relative in the defense services, you wouldn’t have known about those things or issues.
 The sheer range of issues that the writer covers deserves a standing ovation.

 There is a dream sequence, first of Prabhakar and then his father.
 The usage of a dream as a symbol has been aptly done to tell the readers what the prime fear of both these people was.